 The Optimal Stock/Bond Mix for Retirees

-Research frequently shows that the optimal fixed (static) stock/bond mix is 50% to 60% stocks and the rest in bonds.
+Research frequently shows that the >The Optimal Stock/Bond Mix for Retireesic) stock/bond mix is 50% to 60% stocks and the rest in bonds.
 For retirees aiming to deplete their portfolio at the end of 30-40 years, that stock/bond mix gives them the best odds of success.

 Not All Portfolios Are Created Equal